aave/aip/content/aips/AIP-add_renFIL_support.md

 ### Market & Usage
 The Filecoin network went live on October 15, 2020.
 [View the network health here](https://stats.filecoin.io/d/z6FtI92Zz/filecoin-chain-stats?orgId=1&refresh=30s&from=now-30m&to=now&kiosk).

 [Ren Protocol](https://renproject.io/) was chosen as the tokenization service because it is already managing large bridges in production, including [$301 million in renBTC](https://www.coingecko.com/en/coins/renbtc) as of this writing.
+The renFIL token is not yet live on Ethereum mainnet, so no market data is known quite yet.

 ### Risks
 - Smart Contract Risk - Low: Ren Protocol's smart contracts are already doing hundreds of millions in volume and have been battle tested.
-- Counter Party Risk - Medium: Ren Protocol maintains some control over the nodes running the cross-chain bridge but is actively working on rolling out [progressive decentralization](https://medium.com/renproject/renvm-and-the-road-to-decentralisation-72213c3bee3a).
+- Counter Party Risk - Medium: Ren Protocol maintains some control over the nodes running the cross-chain bridge but is actively working on rolling out [progressive decentralization](https://medium.com/renproject/renvm-and-the-road-to-decentralisation-72213c3bee3a) to remove itself as a dependency.
 - Market Risk - Low: Since renFIL is not being added as collateral, the market risk remains low.

 ## Rationale